 - Use correct personal protective equipment such as eye protection when cutting and grinding.

 - Use protective gloves and footwear when handling glass sheets.

-- Keep a first-aid kit/box within easy access.
+- Know first aid and keep a first-aid kit within easy access.

 - Learn how to prevent heat stress and cold stress when working in extreme hot and cold environments.

 - Carry a mobile phone or other alternative means to contact with a designated person when working alone.

 - Drive safely, including in winter conditions.
 Do not drive distracted.

 What are some good general work practices?Back to top

 - On construction sites, know the safety rules and procedures.

 - Wear appropriate personal protective equipment, including footwear, head protection, eye protection and gloves.

 - Read the safety data sheets for any hazardous products that you use and follow all recommended safety precautions.

 - Avoid stress and fatigue associated with working long workdays, shift work, and tight deadlines.